Last Updated on December 2, 2023 by Jade

 - Make sure that you have a practice run before applying the glue.
 Because super glue dries very quickly, you want to ensure that you are confident that you will get the join right on the 1st attempt

-- Apply a small amount of super glue along the broken edge of the denture, and carefully join together.
-As mentioned, initial bonding is fast, so it is critical that you line it up perfectly
+- Apply a small amount of super glue along the broken edge of the denture, and carefully join it together.
+As mentioned, initial bonding is fast, so you must line it up perfectly

 - Even though it appears to dry quickly, give it at least 24 hours to fully bond

 - Take care not to use too much glue.
 Excess glue can cause the denture to rub when in use, which could mean that you need professional repair work faster than you may like.
 The join will probably end up not as smooth as the originally unbroken denture, so if this is in an area that will rub against gums or skin, this could cause irritation

 - Only do all this work in a well-ventilated area, and do not get it on your skin, clothes, or anything else valuable.

 So Should You Use Super Glue To Repair Dentures?